Chicago Tribune: 2020s

-On February 27, 2020, the Tribune announced that publisher and editor Bruce Dold will leave the Tribune on April 30, 2020, and would step down immediately as editor in chief.
+On February 27, 2020, the Tribune announced that publisher and editor Bruce Dold would leave the Tribune on April 30, 2020, and would step down immediately as editor in chief.
 His replacement as editor was Colin McMahon.
 Also, the paper announced that one of the two managing editors of the paper, Peter Kendall, would leave the Tribune on February 28, 2020.

 In January 2021, the Chicago Tribune moved out of One Prudential Plaza, and relocated their offices and newsroom to Freedom Center.

-In May 2021 the paper was purchased by Alden Global Capital.
+In May 2021, the paper was purchased by Alden Global Capital.
 Alden immediately launched a round of employee buyouts, reducing the newsroom staff by 25 percent, and the cuts continued.
 A former reporter said the paper is being "snuffed out, quarter after quarter after quarter".
 A report in The Atlantic said that Alden's business model is simple: "Gut the staff, sell the real estate, jack up subscription prices, and wring as much cash as possible out of the enterprise until eventually enough readers cancel their subscriptions that the paper folds, or is reduced to a desiccated husk of its former self."